Twitter’s Funniest Catholic Poet Reviews the 2018 Met Gala

 MOM: The first thing that comes to mind is Grace Slick.
 Grace is obvs a religious thing.
 Sort of goth.
 What a priest wears … a triangle mantilla.
 I like it though. (?!?!!)
 I love it!

-ME: Do you think Rihanna had it in writing that she was gonna be the only female Pope?
+ME: Do you think Rihanna had it in writing that she was gonna be the only female pope?
 I think you get that in writing.

-OK, in my notes I have written a joke in advance of a woman arriving dressed as the Pope: Pope Joan?!?
+OK, in my notes I have written a joke in advance of a woman arriving dressed as the pope: Pope Joan?!?
 More like Pope Moan!!!

 MOM (shouting her joke that was also written in advance): CLERICS WITH CLEAVAGE!